What We are Actually Passing Down

 Legacy

 Children and grandchildren learn far more from what they observe than from what they’re told.
-They absorb how conflict is handled.
-How apologies are offered or avoided.
-They notice whether promises are kept small and steady or made big and broken.
+They absorb how conflict is handled and how apologies are offered or avoided.
+They notice whether promises are kept quietly and consistently, or made big and broken.
 They learn what matters by watching what receives time, attention, and grace.

 If something of us remains, let it be this: